Frequently asked questions

 What does Truyu cost?

-Truyu is currently offering a 3-month free trial for our subscription service (to ID Alerts) during the pilot, which will alert you when your identity information is used.
-After the free trial ends, you can continue to defend your identity for just $4.99 per month.**
+Truyu is currently offering a 3-month free trial for our subscription service (Truyu Alerts) during the pilot, which will alert you when your identity information is used.
+After the free trial ends, you can continue to protect your identity for just $4.99 per month.**

 Eligibility criteria: